Trypis/forked-blog-deprecated/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-* Hat tip to kimcc for the theme
-* Feel free to use this for your blog